sanskrit/raw_etexts_english/blogs/manasataramgini/2014-06-19_a-stotra-to-shiva-and-vishnu-with-a-few-allusions-to-kumara-thrown-in.md

 +++
-title = "A stotra to shiva and viShNu with a few allusions to kumAra thrownxa0in"
+title = "A stotra to shiva and viShNu with a few allusions to kumAra thrown in"

 +++
 The stotra is attributed to the R^iShi agastya and is embedded in the